Thomas McKenna: Ex-GAA official jailed for Crossmaglen sex abuse

 The abuse took place at various locations in Crossmaglen, County Armagh, including at the local Gaelic Athletic Association (GAA) club.

-He will serve a further seven years on licence after his release.
+The 62-year-old will serve a further seven years on licence after release.

+The offences he admitted included indecent assaults, voyeurism and taking an indecent image of a child.

 The judge said McKenna targeted boys and young men, grooming and manipulating them to the point where they felt "totally powerless".